Data Products, Data Mesh, Streaming Architecture, Apache Kafka, Data Governance, Event Streaming

 Building Streaming Data Products on Kafka

 Schema Registries: Enforce contracts by validating schemas before publication.
 When producers attempt incompatible changes (removing required fields), the registry rejects requests.
 Producer code receives errors, preventing invalid data from entering topics.
-Failed events route to dead letter queues—separate topics storing invalid events for investigation.
+Failed events route to dead letter queues, separate topics storing invalid events for investigation.
+For error handling patterns, see Dead Letter Queues for Error Handling.

 Multi-Tenancy: Quotas limit throughput per client, network isolation separates sensitive products, priority classes provide different SLAs.